 Commissioner Elise Jones recognized those of the public that commissioners, over a 6-year period have heard from who oppose GMO crops on open-space county land, but also said that farmers have been in constant contact with commissioners as well.

-A wide group of farmers who said they currently lease land from the county appeared in person to raise issues of the lack of current research on GMO safety and that most research doesn’t support the dangers of GMOs.
+A wide group of farmers who said they currently lease land from the county appeared in person to raise issues about the lack of current research on GMO safety and that most research doesn’t support the dangers of GMOs.
 Other farmers said that they feel vulnerable financially to ask for bank loans under what financial institutions might consider a risky investment to change from a known agricultural practice to a new unfamiliar one.
 Some sugar beet farmers raised cost issues that are specific to harvesting sugar beets where equipment specific to only sugar beet farming such as simulators, will need to be cashed out if the farmer feels forced to change crops for example.

 Boulder resident David Wheeler (pictured at left) who represents Bee Safe Boulder, in testimony pointed to an October 29, 2016 report by The New York Times that reviewed data collected by the United Nations and showed that GMO crops have not out-perfomed nonGMO crops globally, “That doesn’t mean that Boulder is like the rest of the world.
 This is not just about GMOs, this is about pesticides.
 Organics are the largest growing sector of the food market in the US today.
 We should respond to that and create an organic, healthy-for-the-environment, healthy-for-the-planet world, and help the farmers transition into that.”